The Trouble Buster: Plot

-As described in a film magazine, after the death of her father, Michelna (Martin) is threatened with being sent to an orphan's asylum.
-She escapes and becomes the companion of "Blackie" Moyle (Willis), a newsboy.
+As described in a film magazine, after the death of her father, Michelna is threatened with being sent to an orphan's asylum.
+She escapes and becomes the companion of "Blackie" Moyle, a newsboy.
 Donning his clothes she too sells newspapers.
-One night she is lured to a flat by Tip Morgan (West), a crook.
+One night she is lured to a flat by Tip Morgan, a crook.
 Blackie rescues her, but in the struggle is blinded.
 Michelna has a statue that she has made and calls the Trouble Buster.
 She takes it to an art exhibit and it gains immediate favor.
 Blackie is given the credit for the statue, and with the money from the statue is able to get an operation which restores his sight.
 Michelna has taken an abode with some suburban folks where she works as the maid.
 One day while she is paying Tip some "silence" money, Blackie enters the scene, drives Tip away, and declares his love for her.